wgu-opensource/osmt/README.md

 ### Pre-requisites
 By default, OSMT is wired up for Okta as an OAuth2 provider.
 While you can change this, these documents will only address configuring Okta.
 1. Obtain a "free developer" Okta account.
 This is required to log in to a local OSMT.
 Please follow the steps in [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) below, and return here when complete.
-You can refer to [Environment files for Quickstart and Development Stacks](README.md#environment-files-for-quickstart-and-development-stacks) for more details.
+You can refer to [Environment file for Development and API Tests Stack](README.md#environment-files-for-development-and-api-tests-stacks) for more details.

 2. Initialize your environment files.
 After running this, update the OAUTH2/OIDC values in the env files (replace the `xxxxxx` values with the correct values from your Okta account)
     ```
     ./osmt_cli.sh -i
     ```

-### Running the Quickstart
-1. Start the Quickstart configuration.
-This will take several minutes to download resources and build the software.
-If you continue to loop on errors that report "Retrying in 10 seconds...", there's something wrong.
-Search and reach out in the [Discussion](https://github.com/wgu-opensource/osmt/discussions) boards in GitHub.
-    ```
-    ./osmt_cli.sh -q
-    ```

-2. Open your browser to `http://localhost:8080`.

-3. You can exit the Quickstart configuration by pressing [Ctrl-C] from your terminal window.
-    * If you don't clean up the Docker images and volumes, Quickstart should start very quickly when re-running `osmt_cli.sh -q`.

 ### Running the Development configuration
 1. Validate your local environment (for Docker, Java, and other SDKs / runtimes).
 If this command reports error, you will need to resolve them before running the Development configuration.
 See more in the [Requirements to Build OSMT](README.md#requirements-to-build-osmt) section